Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### Clue Indication

 * The cards last touched by a clue are indicated by arrows.
+A circle on the arrow shows the type of clue that was given.
 * Yellow borders around a card signify that it has been "touched" by one or more clues.
 * Color pips (that match the suits of the stack) and black boxes (that match the number possibilities) will appear on cards in a player's hand.
 The pips and boxes will automatically disappear as more information is learned about the card.
 * You can left-click on someone else's card to see how it appears to them.
 (This is referred to as "empathy".)
 * A clue log is also shown in the top-right-hand corner.
 When mousing over a card, the positive clues that have touched the card will turn white and the negative clues that have touched the card will turn red.
-* As a helpful shortcut, you can click on a specific clue in the clue log to go to the exact turn when the clue was given.

 #### Notes